 A Brief History

 Recognizing the need for a qualified workforce, with mental health professionals who have the clinical skills needed to work with babies and young children, the Center for Child Counseling developed the Institute for Clinical Training in 2006.
 This helped close a critical gap in Palm Beach County for professional practice as most graduate students receive little of no education and clinical experience for the 0-6 population.
-In addition to an internship program and clinical supervision, the Institute offers extensive training on Social and Emotional Wellness for Young Children, Infant Mental Health, Play Therapy, Impact of Trauma on Brain Development and other related topics for professionals throughout Palm Beach County and beyond.
+In addition to an internship program and clinical supervision, the Institute offers extensive training on Social-Emotional Wellness for Young Children, Infant Mental Health, Play Therapy, Impact of Trauma on Brain Development, Adverse Childhood Experiences, and other related topics for professionals throughout Palm Beach County and beyond.

 In 2013, the Child and Family Center was opened in Palm Beach Gardens, providing a safe space for children and families to receive counseling and support for mental health concerns related to grief, abuse, trauma, and general mental health.
 The organization was approved by ChildNet, the School District of Palm Beach County, and Medicaid as a service provider, significantly expanding the scope of services.
 In response to Palm Beach County’s request for proposals, Boys Town South Florida, Center for Child Counseling, Families First of Palm Beach County, NAMI of PBC, and FAU Community Health Center developed the Children’s Behavioral Health Collaborative (CBHC) to improve the system of care for children experiencing mental health problems.